Beita, Nablus: Israeli-Palestinian conflict

-Burning Star of David Incident

-On August 14, 2021, near the abandoned Israeli outpost of Evyatar, residents of Beita erected a wooden star of David in the center of which was a swastika, then set the structure alight.
+On 10 April 2023, an estimated 15,000- 20,000 ultranationalist settlers, protected by a full battalion (1,000) of IDF soldiers and joined by the Israeli Security Minister Itamar Ben-Gvir, Bezalel Smotrich, 7 other ministers, and 20 parliamentarians, staged a march towards Evyatar, reportedly to pressure the new government under Benjamin Netanyahu to legalize the outpost.
+The given reason for their march was to retaliate for the murder of three members of the Dee family, British settlers, three days earlier, on 7 April, at the Hamra junction.
+Beita villagers protesting the march suffered 191 casualties, in large part from tear-gas intoxication.
+17 were injured by rubber bullet shots fired by the army, while two were wounded in the head by gas canisters.
+Le Monde reported that journalists covering the event were also targeted, with one wearing a press vest also injured by a rubber bullet.

 Beita Incident

 On April 6, 1988, 16-20 teenage hikers from Elon Moreh, an Israeli settlement 10 km north of Beita, set out for a trek.
 Nature-hiking among settlers was a symbolic means of demonstrating their control of the land.
-They were accompanied by two guards, both with a reputation for being aggressive Zionists: Roman Aldubi, a 26-year-old known extremist and religious militant banned by the IDF from entering Nablus for 6 months, after he had been convicted of obstruction of justice for hiding a gun used by another settler to kill an 11 year old Palestinian child, 'Aysha Bahash, in her father's bakery, during a stone-throwing incident; and Menahem Ilan (55), the organizer, who according to Noam Chomsky also had a criminal record, were crossing village land in a show of strength, "to show them that we are the masters of the country", as one of the hikers later told ABC correspondent Barrie Dunsmore.
+They were accompanied by two guards, both with a reputation for being aggressive Zionists: Roman Aldubi, a 26-year-old known extremist and religious militant banned by the IDF from entering Nablus for 6 months, after he had been convicted of obstruction of justice for hiding a gun used by another settler to kill an 11 year old Palestinian child, 'Aysha Bahash, in her father's bakery, during a stone-throwing incident; and Menahem Ilan (55), the organizer, were crossing village land in a show of strength, "to show them that we are the masters of the country", as one of the hikers later told ABC correspondent Barrie Dunsmore.
+(Ilan had previously been convicted in 1984 of obstructing justice and destroying evidence in a prior settler killing of a Palestinian girl.)
 When the settler group sat down to make breakfast near a spring, or a local well, local farmers sowing their spring crops became alarmed at the presence under armed guard, and one of them went to the village, a kilometre away, and the villagers were notified over the mosque's loudspeaker.
 The village lands were under military closure at the time, and, according to their accounts, they feared, based on other precedents in the area, that the local well might be poisoned.
 On such walks permission was never asked of villagers, furthermore, to trek through their fields, and Menachem Ilan had not alerted the IDF of his hiking plans in a remote Arab area.
 Several dozen farmers, among them some teenagers, gathered in proximity of the hikers.
 What took place was contested at that time.